barakplasma/in-person-queue/README.md

 You could also grab a pre-built image from the Github actions "Deploy to Fly.io" step.
 Look for a line like, "registry.fly.io/chisoonnumber:deployment-1630155850" and use `docker pull registry.fly.io/chisoonnumber:deployment-1630155850` to work with it locally.

+Using `caddy reverse-proxy --to http://localhost:3000` can help you test locally with https.
+Use with `/setBackend` route;

 ### Localhost Environment Variables
-To test in your browser, set the following localstorage keys on the localhost:port combo you choose to use
+To test in your browser, set the following localstorage keys on the localhost:port combo you choose to use Using `/setBackend` does this for you
 ```js
 window.localStorage.setItem('env', 'test');
 window.localStorage.setItem('test host', 'localhost:${port}');